comp1100/comp1100.github.io/_sources/workshops/Week_1_growth_mindset.md

 Each team will have a specific Legend that "manages" their team.
 A Legend should be thought of as a friendly and helpful manager, but one that is too busy to do any work for you.
 They will give advice, ask questions, and provide feedback, but ultimately, you will make all of the decisions.

-Each workshop will have multiple Legends, and you are free to ask questions to *any* of them throughout the workshops.
+Each studio will have multiple Legends, and you are free to ask questions to *any* of them throughout the studios.

 But!
-Your primary Legend is the one that you should contact outside of the workshop.
+Your primary Legend is the one that you should contact outside of the studio.

-In each workshops, Legends will guide you through the workshop activities and will assist with any queries.
+In each studios, Legends will guide you through the studio activities and will assist with any queries.
 These outlines are designed for in-class face-to-face learning, but for students that missed a session or want to review the materials, the materials will always be available.

 **If you get stuck or are unsure about any information or learning material in these outlines, please don’t hesitate to alert any staff member.**